Antonio Nuić

 Antonio Nuić (born 26 March 1977 in Sarajevo) is a Bosnian Croatian film director and screenwriter.

+Biography

 Nuić had graduated from the Zagreb Academy of Drama Art before beginning his career directing music videos and short films.
 His first short film Na mjestu događaja (1998) and Vratite im Dinamo (1999) won awards at student film festivals.
 His next project was Sex, drink and bloodshed (Seks, piće i krvoproliće, 2004), a film in three segments, for which he directed the 23 minutes long Bloodshed segment.